PhD in Electrical and Computer Engineering

 The doctoral committee may recommend up to 30 hours of post-baccalaureate graduate credit from an accredited university be transferred toward the total hours required for the doctoral degree.
 It is the responsibility of the doctoral committee to determine the appropriateness of coursework for transfer credit.
-All requests for exceptions to this policy must be approved by the Dean of the Graduate School.
+All requests for exceptions to this policy must be approved by the Office of Graduate Studies.
 This policy applies to students who begin their enrollment during the Fall Term 2006 and subsequent semesters.

 (Note: The preceding represents a change in policy and becomes effective for graduate students beginning their doctoral programs during the Fall semester 2006.
-For students who began their doctoral programs prior to the fall 2006 semester, consult the appropriate catalog or the Graduate School for policies pertaining to transfer of credit.)
+For students who began their doctoral programs prior to the fall 2006 semester, consult the appropriate catalog or the Office of Graduate Studies for policies pertaining to transfer of credit.)

 The committee may recommend that courses taken through MU’s Extension division be counted toward the credit hour requirement.
 Extension or correspondence course work from institutions other than MU may not be used to meet the total hours required for the doctoral degree.

 All courses to be applied to the plan of study must be completed within 8 years of filing the plan.